JustCoderdev/dotfiles/README.md

 ### Fix

+- Fix keyrings not persisting credentials
-- Migrate all hosts to grub
+- Fix host files manually to use grub
-- Find a way to persist WakeOnLan
+- Fix WakeOnLan module to make it persistent across reboots

-### Edit
+### Improve

-- Grub rescue entry
+- Improve grub by adding rescue option -> might not work since boot partition is always full
+- Improve neovim by nuking current settings
+- Improve alacritty by resetting keybindings

-### New
+### Add

+- Add host manifest module
+- Add fusuma and integrate it for laptops
-- Add "host manifest"
+- Add authelia module for homeserver auth
-- Fusuma
-- Authelia
-- Auto rebuild pusher
-- ~~Network hostname autodiscovery~~

-### Unresolved

-- Firefox new (stupid) policies (AI summary, "trending search suggestions")

 ## Installation guide